 As a direct writer of insurance, you deal directly with the persons responsible for underwriting your application and providing your defense.

 Our premium rates are stable and calculated to maintain a financially healthy company for the benefit of policyholders.

 Individual insured members of AIM enjoy the right to purchase tail coverage without all members of their firm purchasing it.

-Historically, large, for profit commercial insurance companies have not been reliable, consistent, or dependable.
-Our goal is to provide personal service to Alabama and Tennessee lawyers for stable malpractice insurance at competitive prices.
+Large, for-profit commercial insurance companies have not historically been reliable, consistent, or dependable.
+AIM's goal is to be different.
+We will provide personal service to Alabama and Tennessee lawyers for stable malpractice insurance at competitive prices.

-The practicing bar faced the recurring problems of instability in premium rates, unsatisfactory underwriting and claims services, as well as shortcomings in policy coverage.
-In May 1986 the bar's commercial malpractice insurance program abruptly found itself unable to continue providing the coverage endorsed.
-Many attorneys were unable to renew their policies and were left without coverage
+The practicing bar faced recurring problems of instability in premium rates, unsatisfactory underwriting and claims services, and shortcomings in policy coverage.
+In May 1986, the bar's commercial malpractice insurance program abruptly found itself unable to continue providing the coverage endorsed.
+Many attorneys were unable to renew their policies and were left without coverage.

-In 2010, AIM took advantage of the Federal Risk Retention Act of 1986 to become a District of Columbia mutual risk retention group, allowing our member-owners enhanced stability while still operating out of our same home office.
-It unanimously recommended to the membership of AIM that the company be redomesticated to the District of Columbia to become a mutual risk retention group in order to take advantage of the federal Risk Retention Act of 1986.
+In 2010, AIM took advantage of the Federal Risk Retention Act of 1986 to become a District of Columbia mutual risk retention group, allowing our member-owners enhanced stability while still operating out of our home office.
+It unanimously recommended that the company redomesticate to the District of Columbia to become a mutual risk retention group in order to take advantage of the federal Risk Retention Act of 1986.
 Members participating in a special meeting on June 28, 2010, approved the recommendation by an overwhelming 90% majority.
 AIM successfully redomesticated to the District of Columbia on August 11, 2010, becoming a mutual risk retention group.

 AIM added Tennessee attorneys to its malpractice protection in 2011.